thegreatpissant/elastic-composer/README.md

-This will deploy a cluster of three elastic nodes a kibana and a logstash to a set of system in a docker swarm configuration.
+This will deploy a xpack security enabled cluster of three elastic nodes, kibana, and logstash, to a set of systems in a docker swarm configuration.
 It was originally based on the elastic docker compose files and other references cited below.

+I use this to deploy a test system on my home network and collect logs off my pfsense system (I highly recommend you do the same!!).
+Instructions are included for that setup.

 *This version exposes passwords in the **env** of each docker container.
 Working on moving this to a more secure option.*